 Sonoco Reports Strong First Quarter Results: Raises Full Year 2023 Guidance

-/EIN News/ -- HARTSVILLE, S.C., May 01, 2023 (GLOBE NEWSWIRE) -- Sonoco Products Company (“Sonoco” or the “Company”) (NYSE: SON), one of the largest sustainable global packaging companies, today reported financial results for its first quarter ended April 2, 2023.
+HARTSVILLE, S.C., May 01, 2023 (GLOBE NEWSWIRE) -- Sonoco Products Company ("Sonoco" or the "Company") SON, one of the largest sustainable global packaging companies, today reported financial results for its first quarter ended April 2, 2023.

 Highlights